sedona-thomas/Genererative-Art-Installation/README.md

 # TTGO Text Visualization
 ## ESP32 TTGO T-Display text visualization

-A generative art installation project on an ESP32 that visualizes the following text on the screen of the ESP32.
+A generative art installation project on an ESP32 TTGO T-Display that visualizes the UDHR in English and French on the screen of the ESP32.

-> This is a test.

-## Additional Information

-Programmed in Arduino.